African Author Prize

 The 2010-2011 African Author Prize runner-up was J. Shola Omotola for Elections and democratic transition in Nigeria under the Fourth Republic.
 Read the article for free here.

-The next African Author Prize will be awarded at the ASAUK 2016 Conference.
-Check back in September 2016 for the 2014-2015 winner and runner-up.
+The next African Author Prize will be awarded at the ASAUK 2018 Conference.

 - About this journal